School-Based Counselors Help Kids Cope With Fallout From Drug Addiction

 "It's a lot.
 You're dealing with addiction, you're dealing with trauma, you're dealing with loss and that's what they're up against, a lot of these kids," says Carolyn Alves.
 Alves has been teaching for 17 years, most of them at Lawrence Middle School.

-She's seen an increasing number of students who are living in foster care or have moved in with other family members because their parents are dead, in jail, or struggling with active addiction.
+She has seen an increasing number of students who are living in foster care or have moved in with other family members because their parents are dead, in jail, or struggling with active addiction.

-"You know that what they need is a lot bigger than what you can give to them as their teachers." she says.
+"You know that what they need is a lot bigger than what you can give to them as their teachers," she says.

 Each school pays Gosnold a fee for its counselors.
 Private insurance covers the student's individual sessions.
 If insurance won't cover the therapy, Gosnold will absorb the cost.
 Last year, 17 schools on Cape Cod used Gosnold counselors, this year there are more than 50 schools offering these services to students throughout Massachusetts.